A GL(3) converse theorem via a "beyond endoscopy" approach: Sum6 contribution

 \begin{proof} The function $\breve{F}_{2}$ shares many properties of $F_2$.
 Again we split the $y$-integral into smooth dyadic ranges $y \asymp Y$ and call the corresponding piece $\breve{F}_{2, Y}$.
-This satisfies the bound \eqref{boundf2} with $d = c/b. $ In addition we have now the condition
+This satisfies the bound \eqref{boundf2} with $d = c/b. $ In addition we now have the condition

 and partial integration with respect to $y$ gives

 Finally using Lemma \ref{lem.Phi6Truncation} for the derivatives with respect to $b$ and $c$, we summarize that for any $j_1,j_2\geq0$ we have

 Next we analyze the character sum (cf.\ \eqref{C5Def} with $f=0$)